rehan-ankalgi-7t2/AI-ML-lab-programs/readme.md

 ## Experiment 5: Back Propagation Algorithm

-The Back Propagation algorithm learns the weights for a multilayer network, ==it employes gradient descent to attempt to minimize the sqaured error==
+The Back Propagation algorithm learns the weights for a multilayer network, **it employes gradient descent to attempt to minimize the sqaured error**

 #### Problem statement

-Create an AI Network using ==Back Propagation== Algorithm
+Create an AI Network using **Back Propagation** Algorithm

 #### Tasks